Health drink: unforgettable taste, charming aroma, and colossal benefits!

 Due to the high content of thymol, doctors do not recommend it to people with gastritis, stomach ulcer, hyperthyroidism, or diabetes.
 Pregnant women and children should consume thyme-based beverages only after consulting with a doctor to clarify the dosage.

-Once you have tasted thyme tea, you will love it forever!
+Once you have tasted the tea with the “garden herb”, you will love it forever!
 This drink is suitable for any time of the year.
 In summer, it refreshes, and in winter, it warms with a honey aroma.